 - Try covering songs that don’t originate in the fingerpicking or slap guitar ways of playing.

 - Learn to improvise melodies with different scales you’ve learned.

-With enough practice and persistence, I can promise you, that you will make your guitar sing.
+With enough practice and persistence with the above slap guitar techniques, I can promise you that you will make your guitar sing.